js-RAM/startup/conflictTest.md

 Here is some text to this file.
-It is now edited
+It is now extra edited